 That’s a really good idea to learn to sew to make alterations to thrift store clothes much easier!
 I’ve tried learning, but it’s hopeless for me :( I can hand-sew, but for some reason, the machine renders me an uncoordinated idiot.
 Still love thrifting though :)posted over 5 years ago

 I always keep my clothes, there’s no way I could afford to do otherwise!
 If it’s outgrown or if I don’t like it, I’ll donate it or sell it to some store if I’m broke.
 I couldn’t bear to throw out something someone else could wear.

 But, it’s hard to find enviromentally friendly fabrics for low prices, which I’m very much all about.
 I try shopping at thrift stores, but I rarely have any luck.

-I’m more environmentally concious when it comes to my eating habits and recycling plastic/paper/other materials.posted about 5 years ago
+I’m more environmentally concious when it comes to my eating habits and recycling plastic/paper/other materials.posted over 5 years ago

 I couldn’t imagine getting rid of clothes after only one season, or actually putting stuff in the garbage!

 I recently went through my closet and cleaned out everything that doesn’t fit or seems too young for me now.
 It’s all going in a garage sale, and whatever is left over is getting donated.